Seemor

 In a sleek corner of Chinatown, Bridges draws a fashion-forward crowd for inventive French plates and a serious wine list.
 Service ranges from polished to a touch aloof, but when it clicks, courses glide and the room hums.
 One diner summed it up: "The sommelier read my palate like a book, and the plates kept surprising."
 The cooking leans contemporary and produce-driven with smart, sometimes provocative pairings—think tuna with dates, warm uni over potato, and a cult-favorite Comté tart.
 Flavors are precise and often thrilling, though a few plates can feel discordant.
 Portions are modest and priced like a chef-led destination, so come ready to explore rather than to feast.
 Families should know the menu skews adventurous and portion-light.
 There is no kids menu, and options familiar to younger palates are limited beyond bread and simpler mains like roast chicken.
 If your crew loves classic comfort picks, consider alternatives nearby; this spot shines for curious eaters.

-What to Order
+What to order

 Location Insights

-Area: Historic Chinatown edge near Dimes Square; stylish crowd mixes with neighborhood bustle and downtown nightlife.
+Area vibe: Historic Chinatown edge near Dimes Square; stylish crowd mixes with neighborhood bustle and downtown nightlife.

 Safety: Busy, well-trafficked blocks; typical downtown safety with active evening foot traffic and lighting.

-Nearby: Near Lower East Side galleries, bars, and boutique restaurants; close to civic center and East Broadway.
+What's nearby: Near Lower East Side galleries, bars, and boutique restaurants; close to civic center and East Broadway.

 Opening Hours

-Monday17:30–22:00 Tuesday17:30–22:00 Wednesday17:30–22:00 Thursday17:30–22:00 Friday17:30–22:00 Saturday17:30–22:00 Sunday17:30–22:00
+Sunday17:30–22:00 Monday17:30–22:00 Tuesday17:30–22:00 Wednesday17:30–22:00 Thursday17:30–22:00 Friday17:30–22:00 Saturday17:30–22:00